cetvoropek/cetvoropek/README.md

 - 👋 Hi, I’m @cetvoropek
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in software engineering and game development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and I'm working for multiple FiveM servers as a full time developer
 - 💞️ I’m looking to collaborate on everything that can make me improve my skills

 <!---